Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Alloys.md

 **Investigating the interesting properties of alloys** - Using stainless steel as an example of how composition affects magnetic properties and Nitinol as an example of a shape memory alloy

-Last initially checked on 2024-12-21 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-29 by Jessica Trevelyan (jet81@cam.ac.uk)
+Last initially checked on 2025-11-23 by Maisie Howard (mah253@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->